 Credit risk is the risk of financial loss to the Company if a third party to a financial instrument fails to meet its contractual obligations.
-As at December 31, 2021, the Company's maximum exposure to credit risk was the book value of cash and cash equivalents, accounts receivable and current and long-term advances.
-The Company limits its credit exposure on cash and cash equivalents by holding its deposits mainly with high credit quality financial institutions as determined by credit agencies in Canada.
+As at December 31, 2022, the Company's maximum exposure to credit risk was the book value of cash and cash equivalents, accounts receivable and current and long-term loan receivable.
+Management believes that the credit risk with respect to these financial instruments is limited.